farnooshoa/AdRevenue-Signal/README.md

-# AdRevenue Signal — Epic 1: Data Foundation & Pipeline
+# AdRevenue Signal: Epic 1: Data Foundation & Pipeline

 Ingestion pipeline for structured + unstructured data used to forecast advertising revenue trends for a basket of publicly traded companies.